Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 When you add a Contrast profile, use the **Test Contrast Connection** button to test your connection and make sure that all the fields are accurate.
 Contrast prompts you if the test is successful, or gives an error message if it fails.

-### Global threshold conditions
+### Global Contrast Vulnerability Security Controls (VSC)

-Once a connection is made, complete the following fields for **Contrast Vulnerability Threshold Conditions**.
+Once a connection is made, complete the following fields for **Contrast Vulnerability Security Controls**.

 * Select a **Connection** from the dropdown.
 * Set the **Number of Allowed Vulnerabilities**.
 The number is exclusive; if you set a count for "5", it fails on six or more vulnerabilities.
 This field is **required**.